JimzyLui/DevLeague-Modules/Deployment/README.md

 This material should come after creating a fully featured deployable web application.
 Students should already be familiar with basic linux commands.

 ## Class Format / Time to Allow for Subject
-This material usually takes XXX to introduce and up to XXX of exercises and reinforcement.
+This material usually takes 1 full day to introduce and up to a day's worth of exercises and reinforcement.

 ## Topics & Expected Outcomes